The UK has provided thousands of weapons to Ukraine's armed forces since Russia's invasion in late February 2022.

-Western countries began cautiously, supplying helmets and flak jackets, before limiting supplies to defensive weapons.
+Western countries began cautiously, supplying helmets and flak jackets, before then limiting supplies to defensive weapons.

 But what has the UK sent so far?

-Electronic warfare equipment including GPS jammers, counter battery radar systems and night vision equipment.
+The UK has also sent six autonomous underwater minehunting vehicles, communications and electronic warfare equipment including GPS jammers, counter-battery radar systems, and night vision equipment.